Focal Places in Burlington

 Wet Fields, Seeps, and Vernal Pools

-Vernal pools The several wet old fields (light blue shading, dark blue outline) at the end of Rock Point and adjacent to the parking area by the Diocese office are in the early stages of eventually becoming a forested wetland.
+Vernal pools The several wet old fields (light blue shading, dark blue outline) at the end of Rock Point and adjacent to the parking area by the Diocese office are in the early stages of becoming a forested wetland.
 The silt-clay soils here keep these areas wet throughout most of the year.
-Their being adjacent to forest also makes them an excellent place for viewing the American Woodcock (a species of concern identified by Vermont Audubon) as the males need an expansive open area to perform their elaborate mating dance.
+Their open proximity to forest also makes them an excellent place for viewing the American Woodcock (a species of concern identified by Vermont Audubon), as the males need an expansive open area to perform their elaborate mating dance.

-There are a few seeps - areas where groundwater pools at the surface (dark blue shading with dark blue outline) and potential vernal pools - temporary spring ponds (outlined in yellow) within the Arms Grant Property near the Alliance Church on North Ave.
-These are very important areas for amphibians, as frogs and salamanders will lay their eggs in these pools before hatching and beginning their amphibious or terrestrial lives.
+There are a few seeps - areas where groundwater pools at the surface (dark blue shading with dark blue outline on the map) - within the Arms Grant Property near the Alliance Church on North Ave.
+This area also contains potential vernal pools - temporary spring ponds (outlined in yellow on the map) These are very important areas for amphibians, as frogs and salamanders will lay their eggs in these pools before hatching and beginning their amphibious or terrestrial lives.